Safe Interactions via Monte Carlo Linear-Quadratic Games: Introduction

 Overall, we make the following contributions:

 \p{Identifying Robust Behavior} To maintain safety despite unpredictable humans, we frame interaction as a zero-sum game.
 Here the robot tries to minimize its cost while realizing an adversarial human might take actions to maximize that cost.
-The game's Nash Equilibrium defines a robot policy that is robust to unexpected human behavior; we develop a method (MCLQ) to tractably identify this robust policy.
+The game's upper value defines a robot policy that is robust to unexpected human behavior; we develop a method (MCLQ) to tractably approximate this robust policy.

 \p{Uniting Prior Works} Our approach to find robust robot policies blends aspects of approximate and precise methods.
 Specifically, we leverage LQ games to get an initial action sequence, and then refine that sequence with Metropolis-Hastings sampling.
-Our analysis proves that in the best case MCLQ converges to the Nash Equilibrium, and in the worst case our approach is as good as current approximations.
+Our analysis proves that in the best case MCLQ converges to the Nash Equilibrium, and in the worst case our proposed approach is as good as current approximations.

 \p{Adjusting Safety Margins} Our MCLQ framework enables practical advantages that go beyond existing methods.
 For example, designers can constrain the safety margin, i.e., the range of human actions the robot reasons over.
 Decreasing this safety margin causes the robot to rely more on its human predictions, preventing the robot from focusing on unrealistic human behaviors and becoming overly conservative.